gabrielsantosr/AzureCredentialLess/README.md

 - Function app
 - Managed Identity
 - Multi-tenant App registration (clientId)
 - Add the managed identity as the identity of the App Function.
-As far as I tried, it only works with user-assigned identitiies, not with system-assigned ones).
+As far as I tried, it only works with user-assigned identitiies, not with system-assigned ones.
 - Add a federated credential in the app registration that points to the Managed Identity.

 ## What is necessary in each customer's tenant: